Retirement Planning

 Print Friendly and PDF

-Under a change made in SECURE ACT 2.0, starting in 2025, there will be a higher catch-up contribution limit for employees aged 60, 61, 62, and 63 who participate in the above plans.
+Under a change made in SECURE ACT 2.0 a couple of years ago, starting this year in 2025, there is a higher catch-up contribution limit for employees who are age 60, 61, 62, or 63 who participate in the above plans.

 Traditional and Roth IRA